Part of the Speedy Cash chain · locations

 This El Cajon Speedy Cash location specializes in payday loans and title-based loans designed for short-term financial needs.
 The team can be reached at 619-447-4547 to discuss loan options, answer eligibility questions, and explain repayment terms.
 Whether you need cash for an unexpected expense or have a specific financial situation, the staff at this CA location are available to help.

 When visiting this El Cajon location, bring a valid photo ID, recent pay stubs or proof of income, and access to a checking account for deposit.
 Title loans require a clear vehicle title.
-Speedy Cash serves El Cajon and surrounding CA communities with competitive rates and transparent lending practices.
+Speedy Cash serves El Cajon and surrounding CA communities with rate claims to verify and listed lending practices.

 Services & Features